BIO 385 — Comparative Invertebrate Zoology

 • The field notes are worth a maximum of 30 points (partial credit will be awarded).

-• It will take place Sun-Monday or Tues, Mar 5-7 in the La Jolla area, California
+• I will be there Sun-Tuesday, Mar 9-11 in the La Jolla area, California

 • Students will need to provide their own transportation, camping supplies (or share with other students) and meals during the trip.
-There will also be vehicle fees at the campsite (and parking will be limited) and an entrance fee to the aquarium.
+There will also be vehicle fees at the campsite (and parking will be limited) and an entrance fee to the aquarium, if one wants.

 • Students need not camp, and can just meet the rest at the tide pool sites.